Migration Strategy: Phased Approach to a Single Specify 7 Database

 AUTHORSTRINGS.AUTHORSTRING Taxon.Author

-LATIN_NAMES.NHM_TAXON_ID Secondary match key; store in custom field
+LATIN_NAMES.NHM_TAXON_ID secondary key; custom field

 ⚠️ NorTaxa covers Norwegian-relevant taxa.
 For marine and entomology collections there will be a long tail of foreign species (holotypes, Arctic material, imported specimens).
 Budget time for reviewing the EXTRA_LIMITAL tail before going live.